vkkreddy45/Cuisine-Predictor/README.md

      a. main(args):

-         In this Function, we check whether the passed flags from the command line are present or not and.
+         In this Function, we check whether the passed flags from the command line are present or not.
 If the flags are true then we fetch the start function in the prediction file.
-This start function is the one where the entire prediction process is done.
+This start function is the one where the entire prediction process is done [function calling is done].

 3. test/test_data.py: